 Visitors to the Drive in were able tune their car radios to a special frequency which broadcast the soundtrack to the films.
 Before each screening three half hour radio programme made by the workshop participants and Jesse Jones were also broadcast.
 These radio programmes deal with issues around workers rights and migrancy and arose out of discussions that came out of the workshops between the participants, the artist and the specially invited guest speakers.

-Jesse Jones is a Dublin-based artist.
+Jesse Jones is a Dublin-based artist and teaches in Fine Art programmes at CIT Crawford College of Art & Design in Cork.
 Her practice crosses the media of film, performance and installation.
-Often working through collaborative structures, she has been exploring how historical instances of communal culture may hold resonance in our current social and political experiences.
-Jones’ practice is multi-platform, working in film installation, performance and sculpture.
-Her recent work has examined how political movements and ideas might be expanded to institutional, performative gestures.
-Current exhibitions and projects prior to representing Ireland at the Venice Biennale in 2017, include the major new work In the Shadow of the State, commissioned by Artangel (UK) and Create (IE) with funding support from Ireland 2016, and Radical Actions RMIT Gallery, Melbourne 2016.
+Often working through collaborative structures, she explores how historical instances of communal culture may hold resonance in our current social and political experiences.
+Recent exhibitions and projects include the major new work In the Shadow of the State, commissioned by Artangel (UK) and Create with funding support from Ireland 2016, and made in collaboration with artist Sarah Browne.